Skip to main content

 In the End Time sub-frame:

-• End Days/End Time: When a Job End Time is specified, the File Creation End time no longer influences the job end time, but is used only for validating the time the file was created.
+• End Days/End Time: When a Job End Time is specified, the File Creation End time is used only to validate when the file was created, not to determine job end time

 note